Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 49. Which is a recommended pattern for designing a highly available architecture on AWS?
     - A. Ensure that components have low-latency network connectivity.
     - B. Run enough Amazon EC2 instances to operate at peak load.
+      [ensures capacity but doesnt gurantee availability]
     - C. Ensure that the application is designed to accommodate failure of any single component.
     - D. Use a monolithic application that handles all operations.
+      [oppoiste monoliths are harder to scale and recover]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C